 Although it's rare, alcohol intolerance can narrow your throat and make it hard to breathe.
 If so, you'll need emergency medical care.

-If your skin touches something that irritates it or that you're allergic to, you might get is a red rash.
+If your skin touches something that irritates it or that you're allergic to, you might get a red rash.
 Doctors call this dermatitis.
 Many different things, like cosmetics, dyes, detergents, and cleaners, can cause it.

 If dermatitis is the reason you have a red rash, you could also have: